ua-chjb/datakit-spring-25-india/README.md

 # datakit-spring-25-india
 Financial inclusion, focus India

-Original links of data sources
-1. World Bank Group
- - a). global view: this data is global, aggregated at the country level, with a large number of columns, mostly encoded variables (658, 1232). original data from this link:  https://www.worldbank.org/en/publication/globalfindex/Data
-    - `global_all.csv` whole dataset (mostly not India) (658, 1232)
-    - `global_india.csv` filters based on just India (4, 1232)
-    - `global_byregion.csv` filters based on region-level aggregates, ie Southeast Asia, Africa, Latin America, etc (63, 1232); for comparisons
- - b). country-specific view:this data zooms in at India-specific data, original from this link: https://microdata.worldbank.org/index.php/catalog/4653/get-microdata
-    - `micro_india` is raw data from the world bank group survey on financial inclusion in india (3000, 119)
-2. data.gov.in - *plenty more data from here to be found, downloaded, and merged by state*
-  - a). by state/UT: internet presence, original data from: https://www.data.gov.in/resource/stateut-wise-details-internet-penetration-internet-subscribers-100-population-urbanrural
-    - `internet_by_state_2024.csv` small dataset organized by state (37, 8)
-3. All India Debt & Investment Survey 77th round (link: https://microdata.gov.in/nada43/index.php/catalog/156)
+name / source / granularity / description

+- 'global_byregion.csv` / World Bank Group / global, at the country level / huge gallup survey on financial inclusion, more than 1000 features, including many coded features
+- 'micro_india.csv` / World Bank Group / country, at the country level / another gallup survey on financial inclusion, no coded features, around 100 features
+- `internet_by_state_2024.csv` / data.gov.in / country, at the state level / data from government source on "teledensity" and "subscribers", only about 10 features
- - Data on household assets, liabilities, and capital expenditure, offering insights into economic conditions and credit structures across rural and urban India.
+- `https://microdata.gov.in/nada43/index.php/catalog/156` / microdata.gov.in / Data on household assets, liabilities, and capital expenditure, offering insights into economic conditions and credit structures across rural and urban India